 Glasgow is currently home to almost 600,000 people, making it the largest city in Scotland and the third largest in the United Kingdom.
 The wider urban area peaks at around 1,750,000 and the metro area is closer to 3,000,000.
 The demographic of Glasgow is mainly Scottish people born in the area, but also boasts a strong ethnic diversity in more than 30,000 Pakistanis and 15,000 Indians; whilst Lithuanian and Italian refugees also have a strong presence.
 Glasgow is home to three major universities, which means that the student population of the city is approximately 80,000; making the area very popular for student property investment in Glasgow.

 Since Glasgow's manufacturing and shipbuilding industries fell into decline, the city has become a diverse entity known for a number of characteristics.
 Financial and economic power draws businesses in to the city, whilst tourism and retail keeps a fresh turnover of visitors each year.
 Sport is a strong cultural aspect of the city, with the first ever international football match held in Glasgow.
 Rugby, hockey and basketball are all also popular activities for leisure and profession.
 Designated European City of Culture in 1990, Glasgow is also famous for its diverse range of attractions from museums to opera, ballet to theatres.
-With a high level of student turnover each year, student accommodation investment in Glasgow represents an attractive investment opportunitiy with the potential to return up to 10% guaranteed over two years.

 Call us on +44 (0) 161 337 3890 or contact us using the form below to arrange your free no obligation property consultation.